 Versatile Pea Gravel

-Pea gravel indicates size, rather than rock type.
+Pea gravel indicates size rather than type of rock.
 It's typically sold in 3/8- and 5/8-inch sizes and in a mixture of brown, gray and white earth tones.
 It provides a textural contrast, as well as a comfortable surface for walking, and is easily cleaned when placed in dog kennels.
 The small pebble size locks flagstones in position, filling small cracks and irregular shapes.
 The size of pea gravel you choose has little effect on the quantity you need when buying by weight.

 Occasionally Misleading Information